ShiroTakeda/gams-mode/README.md

 This is Unix terminology rather than Emacs'.
 This represents a user's HOME directory.
 A user's HOME directory means the directory (folder) where his configuration files are placed.
-If you are MS Windows VISTA/7/8 user, the default HOME directory is set to "c:\Users\username\AppData\Roaming".
+If you are MS Windows, the default HOME directory is set to "c:\Users\username\AppData\Roaming".
 If you want to know to which directory your home directory is set, evaluate (getenv "HOME") in the *scratch* buffer on Emacs.
 You can set your HOME directory by the environemtal variable HOME.
-If you are MS Window VISTA/7/8 user, use control panel.

 `"~/.emacs.d/init.el"` or `"init.el"`